shwina/still-magic/_en/backlog.md

 ## How can I use labels to organize work? {#s:backlog-label}

 There is always more work to do than there is time to do it.
-Issue trackers let project members add [labels](#g:issue-label) to issues to manage this.
+Issue trackers let project members add {% include g key="g:issue-label" text="labels" %} to issues to manage this.
 A label is just a word or two;
 GitHub allows project owners to create any labels they want that users can then add to their issues.